popolo-project/popolo-spec/appendices/data-patterns.md

 ---
 layout: default
-title: Data Design Patterns | The Popolo Project
+title: JSON Data Design Patterns | The Popolo Project
-id: patterns
+id: data-patterns
 ---
 {% include navigation.html %}

+# JSON Data Design Patterns

+This document collects emerging design patterns for JSON serializations.

-# Flag additional properties
+## Flag additional properties

 It is impractical to define every possible property for a given class in order to satisfy all possible use cases.
 Some properties used for specific use cases will therefore not be defined in the data specification.
 For example, the following JSON document adds a `hair_colour` property: